-Career Fairs are the best events to learn about several opportunities and businesses in a short amount of time.
+Career fairs are the best events to learn about several opportunities and businesses in a short amount of time.
 Our events bring in employers from many local and national companies seeking to hire CU Boulder students in a variety of different roles.
 Here are a few quick tips to help you before, during and after a career fair.

 5 Quick Tips to Prepare for a Career Fair

-Do your research.
+Do your research

 - Check our events calendar to see if they will be attending another upcoming event to further connect.